Transparency issues

 PC

-Even with all the problems mentioned above there’s a lot of subjectivity when it comes to saying which models are better.
+Even with all the problems mentioned above, there’s a lot of subjectivity when it comes to saying which models are better.
 However, in a supposedly enhanced port we shouldn’t have to choose between higher polygon counts for some character models on one side and worse texture quality, removed effects and broken character lighting on the other side.
-Most of the downgrades discussed here have been fixed in my Dreamcast Conversion mod, where I restored or recreated the missing effects.
+Most of the downgrades discussed here have been fixed in the Dreamcast Conversion mod, which restored or recreated missing character effects.
 SonicFreak94‘s Lantern Engine mod takes care of level and character lighting, and ItsEasyActually‘s Dreamcast Characters mod is for those who prefer the original Dreamcast models in the PC version.
+There’s also SoloSlacker‘s DX Characters Refined mod that fixes several problems with updated models mentioned on this page.
 Learn more about the mods here!